Sabrinas Organizing

 HOW TO STORE CLOTHING IN REALLY SMALL SPACES

-Keeping these tips in mind will help you make your closet functional and more enjoyable to use.
-I hope this post helps you decide to fold or hang clothing.
+Considering these fold-or-hang clothing tips will help you make your closet functional and more enjoyable to use.
+I hope this post helps you decide which items should be folded and which should be hung in your closet.
 Please share it with your friends and family.

 What type of storage items do you use in your closet to protect your clothes?
 Please leave a message below.